 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
-If you miss a dose of this medication, take it as soon as you remember it.
-If it is within 8 hours of your next dose, skip the missed dose and carry on with your regular schedule.
+If you miss a dose of this medication, skip the missed dose and carry on with your regular schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.